cpmachado/ric/doc/V2_EXTENSIONS.md

 - Dynamic messages for TCP and UDP clients.
 - Creation of simple utilities in libric to facilitate implementation of libric(such as a function to send a TCP message, and so).

+Solutions:
+- Segregation achieved over copies of the previous via global static variables, via new functions.